piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - - -

 ### Speed dating (ask running the gauntlet)

-## Speed dating
 With the speed dating format, either a startup or a mentor is assigned an area within the accelerator, usually a conference room or section of a larger worker area.
 For this example, let's say it's the startup founders, the accelerator participants.
 The other party — in this case, the mentor — is assigned the task of moving from station to station to meet with the other party.
 This usually occurs on a very short timeframe, most commonly between 10 and 30 minutes.

+At PIE, we would use this format with individual mentors, sending a volley of startups to meet with them in short succession.
+This worked well for our space.
+Less often, we would use multiple mentors or groups of mentors with which each of the startups would engage, round robin style.

+The round robin style can be even more difficult to manage.
 There is usually a smattering of mentor types, expertise, and skills in these situations, given people's busy schedules.
-It's often a "we'll take who we can get" approach.
+With large groups, it often defaults to a "we'll take who we can get on this day" approach.

 The process is designed to make efficient use of time for both mentors and startups, giving each party the chance to briefly meet the other.
 And to give mentors a general lay of the land for the cohort as a whole.
 It also avails the opportunity for each party to identify folks with whom they would like to be working.